OVNI-CODE/Autoloading-MP3-player-PHP-HTML5/README.md

 *Update or add to the playlist by adding more .mp3 files into the directory on your website<br>
 *The filename, minus the .mp3 extention, is displayed as the track title<br>

+Uses .PHP & HTML5 linked with javascript code to move the php variable containing the list of .mp3 file locations to the JS playlist.
+Audio player uses HTML5 uses the <audio> tag.

-https://www.snakebeings.org/GitHubDemo/index.php <br>
+Demo working versions: GitHubDemo https://www.snakebeings.org/GitHubDemo/index.php <br>
 File with all of the code<br>